Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/08/share-your-own-code-with-nuget.md

         - NuGet.exe
 ```

-You don’t need NuGet.exe to be in the same path as the Powershell scripts, this is just for convenience for the example.
+You don't need NuGet.exe to be in the same path as the Powershell scripts, this is just for convenience for the example.
 As long as NuGet is installed on your machine and is in your paths it can be anywhere you like.

 ## Post-Build Event